A stepper motor does not rotate continuously like a conventional DC motor but moves in discrete steps.

 Unipolar vs Bipolar:

 Unipolar: 6 leads, needs only 4 transistors (1 per wire, minus 2 common wires) to drive the motor.

-Bipolar: 4 leads, driver needs an H-bridge to change polarity of the windings.
+Bipolar: 4 leads, driver is an H-bridge to change polarity of each winding.

 A typical driver for stepper motors is the ULN2003, containing 7 transistors, or the L297/L298, containing 2 H-bridges.
 But also many different stepper driver boards are sold nowadays.
 These boards contain a driver chip and some extra components to directly interface between a micro-controller board (e.g. Arduino) and a stepper motor.
 As input these boards usually need a ´step´ and ´direction´ signal.
 Important here is that both your micro-controller and the driver board work with 5 Volt signals or 3.3 Volt control signals.
 On the output of the driver you connect the stepper motor windings.